Kickstarter VS Indiegogo

 Both Kickstarter and Indiegogo offer extensive FAQs and an email ticket system for responding to user issues.
 Neither provides a phone number for general concerns.
 Though the level of support offered appears almost identical on the surface, a dive into customer reviews of the two platforms indicates that Indiegogo offers a more responsive customer service experience than does Kickstarter.

 Given the inherently risky nature of crowdfunding, it is perhaps understandable that both platforms receive a great deal of criticism from users.
-Direct comparisons are difficult here, but there’s one way we can quantify public assessment of these dueling crowdfunders: Kickstarter currently receives an average user rating of 3.3 out of 10 on Trustpilot, while Indiegogo gets a 3.4 out of 10.
-Pretty inconclusive, though keep in mind that these ratings change daily based on new reviews that come in.
-Basically, Kickstarter and Indiegogo both get a lot of stick for featuring campaigns that don’t deliver the goods, as well as inadequate support for backers in general – though Indiegogo seems to draw particular ire for poor backer support.
+Direct comparisons are difficult here, but there’s one way we can quantify public assessment of these dueling crowdfunders: Kickstarter currently receives an average user rating of 0.5 out of 10 on Trustpilot, while Indiegogo gets a 0.8 out of 10.
+Basically, Kickstarter and Indiegogo both get a lot of stick for featuring campaigns that don’t deliver the goods, as well as inadequate support for backers in general — though Indiegogo seems to draw particular ire for poor backer support.
 Kickstarter gets a few more complaints than does Indiegogo about poor support for creators.

 This isn’t to say these services are loathed by everybody – many users, both campaigners and backers, report positive experiences with both companies.
 Professional reviewers are largely positive towards both companies as well.
 Kickstarter has been praised for being more discerning regarding who is allowed on the platform, providing more reassurance for backers.
 On the flip side, Indiegogo is appreciated for being open to a wider variety of projects and causes than the competition.

 So, who would win in a crowdfunding fight between Kickstarter and Indiegogo?
 I can’t really declare a winner with any authority.
 It depends on the sort of project you’ve got going.
 If yours is a creative project with detailed plans and you have the ability to provide extensive rewards, you’re probably better off going with Kickstarter.
 If your project is a little less meticulously-conceived, you’re more likely to be approved by Indiegogo than Kickstarter.
-And if your campaign is charitable in nature and/or is not dedicated to producing creative goods, then Indiegogo is the way to go.
+And if your campaign is not dedicated to producing creative goods, Indiegogo is the way to go.

 Keep in mind the communities each platform caters to as well.
 The tech community is better established on Kickstarter, as is the board game community (Kickstarter is the epicenter of the new golden era in tabletop games).
-Indiegogo is a more welcoming home for charities and NGOs, and is much more willing to host politically controversial campaigns.
+Indiegogo is a more welcoming home for charities and NGOs, and is more willing to host politically controversial campaigns.
 Additionally, Indiegogo’s audience skews more female than most competitors.
-Don’t forget that Indiegogo is the only one of the two offering equity crowdfunding as well.

 Whichever way you go, we can all be grateful that there now exists a way to raise money without going hat-in-hand to a bank.
 The internet has demonstrated its power to pit people against each other, but we shouldn’t lose sight of the potential it holds in bringing people together to build things and help people.
 Remember: no risk, no reward!